IASTODAY PRELIMS PRO 2021-REPUBLIC DAY SPECIAL LAST BATCH

 HINDU NOTES-JULY 18 2019 [UPSC IAS Current affairs]

-Current affairs, Daily hindu notes, Editorial analysis, hindu notes, IAS EXAM, MAINS 2019, Prelims Quiz, Prelims UPSC, The Hindu Notes, UPSC exam
+Daily hindu notes, Current affairs, Editorial analysis, hindu notes, IAS EXAM, MAINS 2019, Prelims Quiz, Prelims UPSC, The Hindu Notes, UPSC exam

 Hindu Notes from General Studies-01 Editorials are covered separately.
 HINDU NOTES are available free date wise| CLICK HERE Escaping flooded Kaziranga, tiger finds a ‘bed that’s just right’ News A Royal Bengal Tiger emerged from a flooded Kaziranga National Park (KNP), took refuge in a house on the fringes and found a ‘bed’ to rest on.
 Beyond News A rescue team was exploring ways to provide a safe passage for the animal into the forest without capturing it.
 Although the 430 sq. km.
 KNP is known more for its one-horned rhino, it has one of the highest concentration of tigers in the world.
 A census in March 2017 said the park had an estimated 102 tigers.
 'Artificial snow' could save stricken Antarctic ice sheet, says study News Governments could stop the…